Buġibba Temple: Excavations and recent history

-The Buġibba Temple was discovered by Maltese archaeologist Themistocles Zammit in the 1920s, when he discovered large stones in a field close to Qawra Point.
+The Buġibba Temple was discovered by Maltese archaeologist Themistocles Zammit in 1925 when he discovered large stones in a field close to Qawra Point.
 These remains were included on the Antiquities List of 1925, as "the megalithic remains on the side of the road to Qawra point".
 The temple was excavated in 1928 by Zammit and L. J. Upton Way, and was again surveyed in 1952.
 Two years later, in 1954, some minor excavations were made to ascertain the chronology of the temple.

 During the excavations, two decorated stone blocks were found.
 One is a carved square block that was an altar, and the other is a rectangular block with carved fish on two of its faces.
 These blocks are now in the National Museum of Archaeology in Valletta.

 The temple's capstone was also replaced in modern times.

 Eventually, the Dolmen Resort Hotel was built around the temple, which was incorporated into the grounds of the hotel close to its swimming pools.